Ming Hwa Yuan Arts and Culture Group: History

 In the early stage, the Japanese rulers allowed the local customs to develop without much interference and Taiwanese opera continue to thrive.
 After the Pacific War broke out, the Japanese government implemented a Kōminka policy that encouraged Japanization.
 During this period (1937-1945), the Japanese government prohibited the public performance of Taiwanese opera.
 However, Ming Hwa troupe was one of the few groups that were allowed to perform.
-Taiwanese people were also strongly encouraged to speak the Japanese language, wear Japanese clothing, etc., which obstructed the development of Taiwanese opera.

 In 1945, Taiwan was handed over to the Kuomintang-led Republic of China.
 Taiwanese opera was rejuvenated and became fashionable in Taiwan.
 In 1949, there were over 500 registered troupes.
 However, the American Westerns and Japanese Samurai movies blitzed the Taiwanese film market in the 1960s, which made the Taiwanese opera's box office flop.